-How much does a Print Production Coordinator earn in the United States?
-The average Print Production Coordinator salary in the United States is $58,071 as of March 28, 2019, but the range typically falls between $49,454 and $67,379.
+How much does a Print Production Coordinator make in the United States?
+The average Print Production Coordinator salary in the United States is $58,177 as of April 27, 2019, but the range typically falls between $49,545 and $67,504.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

-Initiates requests for competitive bids and negotiates with vendors and suppliers to perform print jobs for direct mail, seasonal promotions, sales collateral, and other printed media.
+Print Production Coordinator initiates requests for competitive bids and negotiates with vendors and suppliers to perform print jobs for direct mail, seasonal promotions, sales collateral, and other printed media.
 Prepares estimates and cost analysis reports for internal budget approval.
-Coordinates and prioritizes print production schedules and print specifications.
+Being a Print Production Coordinator coordinates and prioritizes print production schedules and print specifications.
 Reviews all artwork and copy prior to delivery to printers for accuracy and formats.
-Reviews and approves mock-ups and proofs, performs final quality assurance.
+Additionally, Print Production Coordinator reviews and approves mock-ups and proofs, performs final quality assurance.
 Typically requires a bachelor's degree or its equivalent.
 Typically reports to a supervisor or manager.
-Gaining exposure to some of the complex tasks within the job function.
+The Print Production Coordinator gains exposure to some of the complex tasks within the job function.
 Occasionally directed in several aspects of the work.
-Typically requires 2 to 4 years of related experience.
+To be a Print Production Coordinator typically requires 2 to 4 years of related experience.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.